-The three Pikes Peak edition 205 Turbo 16s sported most of the modifications planned for the Group S “E3” evolution, such as a slightly longer wheelbase to help improve high speed stability and were paired with the 6 speed transmission that was used in the latter part of the 1986 WRC season.
+The three Pikes Peak edition 205 Turbo 16s sported most of the modifications planned for the Group S “E3” evolution, such as a slightly longer wheelbase to help improve high speed stability and a major engine overhaul.
+The 6-speed transmission as used in the latter part of the 1986 WRC season were installed.
 The ground effect skirts, which got Peugeot wrongly disqualified at the 1986 Sanremo Rally, also carried over.

 Further improvements were made to the XU8T’s engine as Peugeot was no longer restricted by the Group B displacement class rules.
 Hence, the new “XU9T” engine package featured a slightly increased displacement to 1905 cc, a variable geometry turbocharger, and a new air-to-water intercooler.
 The Pikes Peak setup was “officially” rated at 550 bhp at 43 psi (3.0 bar) of boost but insiders claimed that it was most likely more than 600.

 Group B’s minimum weight regulations also no longer applied, so the 205 T16s were stripped to the bare minimum; by removing the passenger seat and side mirror, dashboard, stage rally equipment, spare tire and tools, plus fitting a smaller fuel tank and a single windshield wiper setup.
 Since the hill climb was basically a short sprint race, the rear mounted oil coolers and their rear windows side scoops and ducting were also deleted in favour of a thin opening on top of the clamshell to aid in engine bay venting.
 140 kgs (310 lbs) were said to have been shed from its rally equivalent, resulting in a mere 850 kgs (1,875 lbs) of declared weight.